tkarakai-gto/notes/docker_notes.md

 A container can skip NAT and use the host networking `--net=host` (not recommended).

+A container can be on no network with the `--net=none` setting.

 Then there are "network drivers" too...

 * `docker container port nginx` - Shows port configuration of the container